-Many women with pelvic prolapse prefer to keep uterusNovember 22nd, 2013 in Obstetrics & gynaecology /
+Many women with pelvic prolapse prefer to keep uterusNovember 22, 2013 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—More women may prefer uterine preservation to hysterectomy for the treatment of pelvic organ prolapse symptoms, according to research published in the November issue of the American Journal of Obstetrics & Gynecology.